iqqu/localgal/README.md

 * Fix GitHub pipeline compilation for amd64 mac
 * Better icon
 * Faster SQL queries
-* Periodic SQLite optimization that won't interfere with RipMe3 performance while actively ripping (possible with PRAGMA analysis_limit=400, not sure about the best number)
 * Use cancelable PRAGMA optimize